catalyst-cloud/catalystcloud-docs/source/tutorials/other/deploying-nextcloud.rst

 Installing Terraform
 ====================

-First, before we jump in to creating any resources using terraform, we'll need to prepare all of the tools that we're going to use in this tutorial.
-For that we can use the following code snippets:

-First, before we jump in to creating any resources using terraform, we'll need to prepare all of the tools that we're going to use in this tutorial.
-For that we can use the following code snippets:
+First, before we jump in to creating any resources using terraform, we will need to prepare all of the tools that we are going to use in the following tutorial.
+For that we can use these code snippets:

 .. code-block:: bash